Chalarangelo/30-seconds-of-code/snippets/code-anatomy-optimizing-recursion.md

 tags: [javascript,recursion,performance]
 author: chalarangelo
 cover: case-study
-excerpt: Recursive code has a tendency of being inefficient and can leave a lot of space for optimization.
+excerpt: Recursive code tends to be inefficient or in need of optimization.
 Learn a couple of tricks we use to speed up our recursive functions.
 dateModified: 2021-06-12T19:30:41+03:00
 ---